-- A central counterparty shall limit its credit exposure to its participants by collecting collateral as specified in Article 28a in the form of initial margin, variation margin and default fund contributions. - A central counterparty shall mark the participants' collateral and positions to market, and shall collect margin (initial and variation margin) at least once daily when predefined thresholds are exceeded.
-In addition, it shall have the authority and capability to make intraday margin calls. - The margin and the default fund contributions shall cover current and potential credit exposures under a wide range of scenarios.
-These scenarios shall include, but - 55 Amended by No I of the SNB O of 26 Nov.
-2015, in force since 1 Jan.
-2016 (AS 2015 5307).
+A central counterparty shall limit its credit exposure to its participants by collecting collateral as specified in Article 28a in the form of initial margin, variation margin and default fund contributions.

+$^{2}$ A central counterparty shall mark the participants' collateral and positions to market, and shall collect margin (initial and variation margin) at least once daily when predefined thresholds are exceeded.
+In addition, it shall have the authority and capability to make intraday margin calls.

-not be limited to, the default of the participant or group of participants as well as the default of the two participants or two groups of participants against which a central counterparty has the largest potential credit exposure under extreme but plausible market conditions.
+The margin and the default fund contributions shall cover current and potential credit exposures under a wide range of scenarios.
+These scenarios shall include, but not be limited to, the default of the participant or group of participants as well as the default of the two participants or two groups of participants against which a central counterparty has the largest potential credit exposure under extreme but plausible market conditions.
 A group of participants consists of all participants affiliated to the same parent company.